Welcome to pharmacology by Lecturio. I'm Dr. Pravin

 The other cardiac depressants are beta blockers.

-We have other drugs that are used in angina as well.
+We have another drug that is used in angina as well.

 So these are the drugs that are used in angina.